2025-ilaria/project-/llm-prompts.md

 ## 9️⃣ Missing information: official image

-We asked both ChatGPT and Gemini for the URL of a picture of the Teatro di Palermo using the few-shot prompting technique, giving it an example.
+We asked both ChatGPT and Gemini for the URL of a picture of the Teatro di Palermo using the **few-shot prompting technique**, giving it an example.

 ### [ChatGPT](https://chat.openai.com/)